the sacred breath

-Svarupa offers a variety of possibilities for Yoga students/teachers that want an in-depth exploration, practice and study in the profound tradition of Pranayama, Breathwork in the Traditional, Ancient and Modern Forms.
+This training offers a variety of possibilities for Yoga students/teachers that want an in-depth exploration, practice and study in the profound tradition of Pranayama, Breathwork in the Traditional, Ancient and Modern Forms.

-The overall courses cover the following topics:
+Specifically, the courses covers the following topics:

 • In-depth technique of the Traditional Pranayamas and Kriyas of Hatha Yoga